The Hillside Community Festival of Guelph is looking for a student to work full-time from May 27 to July 19, 2019.

 We will need a student to participate in the varied and often hectic aspects of event planning.
 Tasks: provide customer service to patrons, volunteers, vendors, performers, etc. Gather & disseminate information from front-desk emails, phone calls, & patron queries.
-Help shape and implement the marketing campaign, working in tandem with the Marketing Manager.
-Provide administrative support to Marketing Manager, Operations Manager, Volunteer Program Manager, Bookkeeper & Executive Director.
-Update website and social media.
+Help shape and implement the marketing campaign, working in tandem with the Marketing Coordinator.
+Provide administrative support to Marketing Coordinator, Operations Manager, Volunteer Program Manager, Bookkeeper & Executive Director.
+Update website and assist with social media.
 Take lead on VIP & sponsor invitations & create gate books.
 Manage office volunteers.
 Assist in the creation and management of souvenir festival merchandise.
 Assist in creation of tourist information for website.
 Manage the parking passes, including Accessible ones, and create a gate list.
 Handle the cash register, count money, and reconcile at the end of every day.
 Troubleshoot at the festival in a variety of areas, including merchandise, accessibility, parking and hospitality.
 Participate in all relevant pre-festival and post-festival meetings, write post-festival reports on summer student work and parking and assist in writing reports on promotion.

 The student will be given hands-on orientation and training, clear projects, task lists and timelines, a job description, professional development opportunities, evaluations at one month and post-festival, tours of the office, computer system, storage units and festival site.
 The student may create his/her own work plan in consultation with the supervisory managers and will be encouraged, whenever possible, to work on projects that intrigue them.
 They will attend organizer and coordinator meetings, many of which are scheduled in the evenings.

 This position would particularly suit students who are studying or interested in the following fields: